More from MDH

-In 2012 the Minnesota Environmental Public Health Tracking Program (MN EPHT), in partnership with the MN Cancer Surveillance System (MCSS), launched a series of new interactive maps, charts, and queries for state and county-level data on MDH’s data portal, Minnesota Public Health Data Access.
-At the same time, residents in Anoka County, Minnesota became concerned about cancer excesses and environmental contamination (Superfund sites; volatile organic chemicals in groundwater), and many turned to the portal’s cancer data.
+In 2012, the Minnesota Tracking Program, in partnership with the MN Cancer Surveillance System (MCSS), launched a series of new interactive maps, charts, and queries for state and county-level data on the Data Access portal.

+Around that time, residents of Anoka County became concerned about cancer excesses and environmental contamination (Superfund sites; volatile organic chemicals in groundwater), and many turned to the portal’s cancer data.
 Tracking data showed that the total number of cancers in Anoka County was about 4% higher than the state average, and lung cancer accounted for most of the cancer excess.
 Further analysis showed that smoking rates in Anoka County were much higher than in surrounding communities.

 The costs of treating and managing chronic diseases and conditions, such as cancer, asthma, and heart disease, are high.
 Nationwide, 75% of the $2.6 trillion spent for health care goes for chronic disease treatment.
 Minnesota’s costs are estimated to be about $5 billion per year.

 Local health departments in Minnesota conduct periodic community health assessments to help guide programs and initiatives to reduce the prevalence and impact of chronic diseases and conditions, such as asthma, cancer, and obesity, and promote healthy behaviors at the community level.
 Local health and environment data are often difficult to access, despite the fact that they are important to track and measure progress with assessments over time.